 A significant disadvantage of graphite rupture disks, however, is their tendency to shatter upon bursting.
 Metal rupture disks merely tear, but a graphite rupture disk tends to break into small pieces which are then carried away by the exiting fluid.
 These graphite shards may exit as shrapnel, or even lodge inside the mechanism of a valve if one is installed downstream of the rupture disk.

-- What is Rupture Disk
+- Working of Rupture Disk

 - Over Pressure Protection Devices